winnie54/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that changes the working directory to the user's home directory
+Script that creates a directory named my_first_directory in the /tmp/ directory